allenporter/nano-gpt/README.md

 You may come across machines that already have pytorch installed, e.g. such as from a GPU hosting provider.
-You can create a virtual environment like this to perserve the system packages:
+You can create a virtual environment like this to preserve the system packages:

 ```bash
 $ python3 -m venv venv --system-site-packages